johnwickerson/HSV/README.md

 * The module is run by [Dr John Wickerson](https://johnwickerson.github.io/).

 * All coursework is to be done in pairs.
-I will create a spreadsheet that will help you to pair up.
+Please use [this spreadsheet](https://imperiallondon-my.sharepoint.com/:x:/g/personal/jpw48_ic_ac_uk/EYhkiQ7Q0klGgtWs04hW5cQBj_gjm6j_AlP22WX10hh0Hw?e=ELeDnQ) to support this.
+The spreadsheet contains two sheets.
+The first sheet contains students who have already paired up.
+The second sheet contains students who are still looking for a pair.
+Please enter yourself initially onto the second sheet, and then once you have found a pair, please move yourselves over to the first sheet.

 * All coursework is due at 23:59 on Friday 13 December 2024 (the last day of Autumn term).